cloudControl/documentation/Guides/Java/Google Web Toolkit.md

 ~~~

 ###Defining the process type
-CloudControl uses a `Procfile` to know how to start your process.
+cloudControl uses a `Procfile` to know how to start your process.

 Create a file called `Procfile` with the following content:
 ~~~